 Each case is different, which may have particular or varying statutes of limitations.
 To ensure that you comply with the statute of limitation for your case, you need to contact an attorney as soon as possible.
 For a free, no obligation consultation with one of our attorneys, please call (505) 343-1776.

 Your personal injury claim will not require a great deal of your time, unless it goes all the way to trial.
 After the initial interview and a contingency fee agreement is signed, your team at Martinez, Hart, Sanchez & Romero, P.C. will do almost all of the work for you to ensure you focus on the most important goal—your recovery.
 Your job is to recover the best that you can from your injuries from the accident.

 Once you complete your medical treatment, if an acceptable settlement is offered, your case may be completed soon after that.
 However, if there are disputes about fault or damages, cases can take many months or longer, especially if we have to go to trial.
 Your time commitment obviously changes if yours is in the minority of our personal injury cases that goes to trial.
 The final trial preparation process will require more of a time commitment if your injuries are substantial.

-If you’re still not sure about the best way to proceed with your case, contact Martinez, Hart, Thompson & Sanchez, P.C. today.
+If you’re still not sure about the best way to proceed with your case, contact Martinez, Hart, Sanchez & Romero, P.C. today.
 Our team of personal injury attorneys have a reputation for

 skilled, passionate legal assistance.
 We are available to speak with you regarding your case and questions.